jwbuitenhuis/topn/README.md

 If we could limit the number of iterations to less than 10-20 we might win time.
 One approach to conducting a binary search is to start in the middle, measure, and then go left or right depending on the result, halving the step size on every step.
 However given the fact that we're looking for the top and we have some ideas about the data, we might be able to do better.
 Three basic paradigms come to mind:

- 1. The data is distributed evenly
+ 1. The data is evenly distributed
- 2. The data is distributed normally
+ 2. The data is normally distributed
- 3. All data sits in one corner of the spectrum
+ 3. The data is not distributed at all

 ### Evenly distributed
 A [textbook](https://www.amazon.co.uk/Tips-Fast-Scalable-Maintainable-Kdb-ebook/dp/B00UZ8OMME/ref=sr_1_1?ie=UTF8&qid=1531091343&sr=8-1&keywords=psaris%20q%20tips) example of a KDB dataset would be: